 Nationwide Variable Insurance Trust (the "Trust"), a Delaware statutory trust, is a registered open-end management investment company currently consisting of 81 series as of the date above.
-This Statement of Additional Information ("SAI") relates only to the series of the Trust which are listed above (each, a "Fund" and collectively, the "Funds").
+This Statement of Additional Information ("SAI") relates only to the NVIT BlackRock Managed Global Allocation Fund (the "Fund").